Last updated May 8, 2022

 Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

-Arizona State University, Ph.D. in Justice Studies (Tempe, AZ): Each year we admit the number of doctoral students who can be fully funded with graduate fellowships and teaching and research assistantships.
-These awards cover your tuition, health insurance, and also carry a stipend.
+Arizona State University, Ph.D. in Justice Studies (Tempe, AZ): Each year we admit a number of doctoral students who can be fully funded with graduate fellowships and teaching and research assistantships.
+These awards cover your tuition, and health insurance, and also carry a stipend.
 Continuation of fellowships and assistantships are contingent upon funding, satisfactory progress toward the degree, and satisfactory performance in research and teaching assistantships.

 Georgia State University, Ph.D. in Criminal Justice & Criminology (Atlanta, GA): Students admitted to the doctoral program in criminal justice and criminology are typically offered a graduate assistantship that includes a yearly stipend of $18,000 and a full tuition waiver.

-John Jay College of Criminal Justice, Ph.D. in Criminal Justice (New York, NY): Criminal Justice core specialization students receive a Graduate Center or John Jay fellowship that includes tuition, a $26,000 stipend, and health insurance for 5 years.
+City University of New York, John Jay College of Criminal Justice, Ph.D. in Criminal Justice (New York, NY): Criminal Justice core specialization students receive a Graduate Center or John Jay fellowship that includes tuition, a $26,000 stipend, and health insurance for 5 years.
 Students receiving these fellowships are assigned as research assistants in the first year and as teaching assistants or adjuncts in years 2-5.

-Indiana University of Pennsylvania, Ph.D. in Criminology (Indiana, PA): Graduate assistantships at IUP are selectively awarded to highly qualified master and doctoral graduate students.
+Indiana University of Pennsylvania, Ph.D. in Criminology (Indiana, PA): Graduate assistantships at IUP are selectively awarded to highly qualified master’s and doctoral graduate students.
 Twenty-hour and 10-hour assistantships are available and are paid a stipend, currently up to $25,000 per year, including full or partial tuition waivers.